medusajs/medusa/docs/content/usage/configurations.md

 ## Plugins

-On your Medusa server, you can use Plugins to add custom features or integrate third-party services.
+On your Medusa backend, you can use Plugins to add custom features or integrate third-party services.
 For example, installing a plugin to use Stripe as a payment provider.

 :::info